bpamos/redis-libraries-sandbox/socket-io-redis-adapter/README.md

 - Each server emits a test message every 5 seconds
 - Messages are synced via Redis so both servers can broadcast to clients
 - A browser client (served by `server1.js`) receives and logs all messages
+- also provides custom messaging capabilities to provide custom message in `server1` and see it in both `server1` and `server2` and vice versa.

 ## Prerequisites